 Individuals granted sabbatical leaves are required to return for a full contract year of service following the sabbatical leave.
-Any person who does not return, or does not remain for the full contract year following the sabbatical leave, will be required to refund the salary received from the University during the sabbatical leave.
+Any person who does not return, or does not remain for the full contract year following the sabbatical leave, will be required to refund the amount of salary received from the University during the sabbatical leave.
 There will be no proration of the amount to be returned if the employee remains for any fraction less than the full contract year.
-In addition, any person who does not return for a full contract year of service following the sabbatical leave will not be eligible to receive credit in any retirement plan for the period of the sabbatical leave.

 As stated in HR99 Background Check Process, the self-disclosure requirement to report arrests and/or convictions within 72 hours of their occurrence is still in force during sabbatical leaves.
 In addition, individuals on approved leaves, such as sabbaticals, of six months or longer are required to complete a Penn State Arrest and Conviction self-disclosure form before returning to work.

 At the conclusion of the sabbatical leave, the recipient must submit a report of the work accomplished to the Executive Vice President and Provost of the University via the executives, administrators and academic administrators in the channel appropriate as described above.
 The report should indicate how the experience improved the recipient's capacity to serve the University.
 In general, the report is to be submitted within two months of the return from sabbatical leave.